Cocaine and amphetamine regulated transcript: History

 CART was found by examining changes in the brain following cocaine or amphetamine administration.
 CART mRNA increased with cocaine administration.
 One of the goals was to find an endogenous anoretic substance.
 CART inhibited rat food intake by as much as 30 percent.
 When naturally occurring CART peptides were blocked by means of injecting antibodies for CART, feeding was increased.
 This led to suggestions that CART may play a role – though not being the only peptide – in satiety.
 In the late 1980s, researchers started to synthesize structurally cocaine-like and functionally CART-like substances in order to find medications that could help treat eating disorders as well as cocaine abuse.
 Chemically, these substances belong to phenyltropanes.

 CART receptor

 The putative receptor target for CART evaded identification through 2011, however in vitro studies strongly suggested that CART binds to a specific G protein-coupled receptor coupled to Gi/Go, resulting in increased ERK release inside the cell.
-In 2020, CART was identified as the ligand for GPCR160.
+In 2020, CART was identified as the ligand for GPR160.
+This finding was later challenged by the finding that GPR160 does not show specific binding to a radiolabeled version of CART either in a human cancer cell line that endogeneously expresses GPR160, or in a cell line that was transfected with PGR160.
+Furthermore, CART does not induce GPR160 mediated signaling in human cells.

 Several fragments of CART have been tested to try and uncover the pharmacophore, but the natural splicing products CART(55–102) and CART(62–102) are still of highest activity, with the reduced activity of smaller fragments thought to indicate that a compact structure retaining all three of CART's disulphide bonds is preferred.